robert2100-08-16/InterplanetaryLab/docs/FuelStorageInSpace/Conceptual-Paper_Modular-Standard-Space-Containers-for-Methanol-and-Oxygen-Ice-in-LEO.md

 © 2024–2025 Robert Alexander Massinger, Munich, Germany.
 Licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)

 ---

+**Acknowledgments**
+This paper was developed with the assistance of multiple AI models, including ChatGPT-40, ChatGPT-4o (in the role of Lina, an SGI Engineer), ChatGPT-o1 (in the role of Kai, an SGI Engineer), and ChatGPT-o3-mini-high.
+Their contributions spanned technical research, conceptual refinement, and iterative drafting to ensure clarity, accuracy, and feasibility of the proposed modular space fuel storage system.

+---